Rheinmetall RMG 7.62

 The Rheinmetall RMG 7.62 is a machine gun under development by Rheinmetall Defence.
 The weapon comes with 3 rotating barrels to reduce overheating and erosion during a firefight.

 Overview

 The RMG 7.62 is a development of the MG3, intended as a vehicle mounted weapon where changing the overheated barrel would be a problem.
 Like the MG3, it is a recoil operated weapon that fires at about 800rpm and uses the belt feed from the MG3.
 The weapon comes with a cluster of 3 barrels that change over when overheated leaving the previously lined up barrel to cool off.
-This is not a rotary weapon like a Minigun, although it has the appearance of one externally.
+The RMG 7.62 is not a rotary weapon like a minigun despite it having the appearance of one externally.

+Applications

+The RMG 7.62 has been offered on the LANCE and LANCE 2.0 turrets as coaxial armament used on the Boxer CRV and the Lynx KF41.
+It also has been fitted to the remote controlled weapon station of the Panther KF51 main battle tank.
+So far, production versions of the LANCE and LANCE 2.0 turrets have been equipped with other types of machine guns instead.